asa-davis/SpiceTrader/README.md

     - Startup screen and loading screen

 - Features to Investigate
-    - we need something that keeps the player going back and forth between village and merchant for infinite money
+    - we need something that keeps the player going back and forth between village and merchant for infinite money.
+Maybe scrap the return to base idea for pirates and have them always wandering or chasing
+    - compass in bottom right pointing to the center
     - health bars above enemies
     - customize starting stats at beginning of game, fallout style
     - click approach to cannons: allow player to shoot with mouse as long as shot is within a small arc of cannon direction